 Share the cost

 This is another obvious one but like most holidays the cost skyrockets in the school holidays.
-This is frustrating as someone who works in education as even before I had children I have always been tied to paying extra!
-NOw I work part time, having Mondays and Fridays off enables my family to go outside of the school holidays.
-Once my daughter starts school in September this may not be an option.
+This is frustrating as someone who works in education, I am unable to book time off outside of the school holidays.
+So even before I had children I have always been tied to paying extra!

 Make use of the free activities